Airplane captain pressing switch on control panel for windshield heating with finger during flight

 OTV builds Layer 2 reachability information between edge devices through the overlay protocol.
 All edge devices are connected through the overlay protocol.
 Once a device is adjacent to all other edge devices, its MAC address reachability information is shared with other edge devices on the same overlay network.

 Multicast is preferred for communicating with multiple sites because of its flexibility and lower overhead.
-To encapsulate and exchange OTV control-plane protocol updates, one multicast address is used (the control-group address).
+To encapsulate and exchange OTV control-plane protocol updates, one multicast address (the control-group address) is used.
 All edge devices in the overlay network share the same control group address.
-As soon as the control-group address and the join interface are configured, the edge device sends an IGMP report message to join the control group.
+When the control-group address and the join interface are configured, the edge device sends an IGMP report message to join the control group.

 Data Center Failover and Database Concepts

 The Schema sets up the structure of the database.
 You have to structure the data before you build the application.
-The database designers are the ones who establish the Schema for the database.
+The database designers establish the Schema for the database.
 All data is stored within the Schema.

 The Schema doesn’t change much, but data changes quickly and constantly.
 The Data Definition Language (DDL) sets up the Schema.
 It’s a standard of commands that define different data structures.
 Once the Schema is set up and the data is loaded, you start the query process and modify the data.
 This is done with the Data Manipulation Language (DML).
 DML statements are used to retrieve and work with data.